 A 72+ hour online course including videos, written material and illustrations, and the time needed to work on your assignments.

 You can take a whole year's time to complete the course.
-We are still editing the last chapters - a big thanks to all early supporters!!
-You help making this independent project reality!

 As your final project for your Permaculture online course you will plan and draw a sustainable design for a property

 using Permaculture Design principles.
 And don't worry, ou will be guided through every step.

 Watch FREE Course Introduction